 Pathlight School: Blend of mainstream SG curriculum with life skills

 The first autism-focused school in Singapore, Pathlight blends the mainstream Singapore curriculum with life readiness skills for learners from 7 to 18.
-Its programmes are designed for students on the spectrum or with related conditions that can cognitively access mainstream academic curriculum with additional support.
+Its programmes are designed for students on the spectrum or with related conditions that can cognitively access the mainstream academic curriculum with additional support.
 This is given in the form of smaller class sizes, special accommodations and a teaching staff that is trained in autism.
 Pathlight School primarily serves Singaporeans, but those with PR status may apply if they fit the requirements given by MOE.

 Pathlight School, 5 Ang Mo Kio Avenue 10, Singapore 569739 and 2, Ang Mo Kio St 44, Singapore 569250, www.pathlight.org.sg